 Transbronchial needle aspiration: A retractable needle is inserted through the bronchoscope and can be used to sample enlarged mediastinal lymph nodes or masses.
-Endobronchial ultrasonography (EBUS) can be used to help guide the needle biopsy.
+Endobronchial ultrasonography Ultrasonography Chest imaging includes use of plain x-rays, computed tomography (CT) scanning, magnetic resonance imaging (MRI), nuclear scanning, including positron emission tomography (PET) scanning, and... read more (EBUS) can be used to help guide the needle biopsy.

 Serious complications are uncommon; minor bleeding from a biopsy site and fever occur in 10 to 15% of patients.
-Premedication can cause oversedation with respiratory depression, hypotension, and cardiac arrhythmias.
-Rarely, topical anesthesia causes laryngospasm, bronchospasm, seizures, methemoglobinemia with refractory cyanosis, or cardiac arrhythmias or arrest.
+Patients may have an increase in cough after bronchoalveolar lavage.
+Rarely, topical anesthesia causes laryngospasm, bronchospasm, seizures, or cardiac arrhythmias or arrest.

 Bronchoscopy itself may cause

 Mortality is 1 to 4/10,000 patients.
-The elderly and patients with serious comorbidities (severe COPD, coronary artery disease, pneumonia with hypoxemia, advanced cancers, mental dysfunction) are at greatest risk.
+The elderly and patients with serious comorbidities (severe chronic obstructive pulmonary disease [COPD], coronary artery disease, pneumonia with hypoxemia, advanced cancers, mental dysfunction) are at greatest risk.